dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 #### Count Vectorizer

 BoW Model learns a vocabulary from each document and model each document by counting the occurence of word in the document.
 This is done on top of Bag-of-Models.
-Here each word count is considered as feature vector.
-CountVectorizer works on Terms Frequency, i.e. counting the occurrences of tokens.
+Here each word count is considered as feature vector. <span class='blue'>Count vectorizer works on Terms Frequency, i.e. counting the occurrences of tokens.</span>

 We will understand more clearly by example where each sentence is considered a document,